JenilGajjar20/Cpp-Templates/README.md

 work on many different data types without being re-written for each one.

-C++ adds two more new keywords to aupport templates:
+C++ adds two more new keywords to support templates:
 - template
 - typename